PEANUT BUTTER BREAD BANANAS FOSTER

 Bananas Foster is a dessert made from bananas and vanilla ice cream, with a sauce made from butter, brown sugar, cinnamon, dark rum, and banana liqueur.
 The butter, sugar, and bananas are cooked, and then alcohol is added and ignited.
 The bananas and sauce are then served over the ice cream.

-Owen Brennan, owner of Brennan’s Restaurant, challenged chef Paul Blangé in 1951 to create a dessert with bananas.
-Chef Paul named the dessert after Richard Foster who was a regular at the restaurant.
+Owen Brennan, owner of Brennan’s Restaurant, challenged chef Paul Blangรฉ in 1951 to create a banana dessert.
+Chef Paul named the dessert after Richard Foster, who was a regular at the restaurant.

 Peanut Butter Bread Bananas Foster Bananas